 For the designer, a chair represents a bridge between emotions and functionality: “Because the design must express the life with love.
 I am very curious and I love describing the everyday objects”.

-The furniture brand represents has the same spirit and the goals of a continuous renewal.
-Once defined as a “tutti-frutti affair, with minimalism offered up alongside pop fashion, computer tech and amoebic forms”, Cappellini’s collections have included works by Marc Newson, Jasper Morrison, Alessandro Mendini, the Erwan & Ronan Bouroullec and others.
+The furniture brand represents has the same spirit and the goals of continuous renewal.
+Once defined as a “tutti-frutti affair, with minimalism offered up alongside pop fashion, computer tech and amoebic forms”, Cappellini’s collections have included works by Marc Newson, and Jasper Morrison, Alessandro Mendini, the Erwan & Ronan Bouroullec and others.4

 Venetian Luca Nichetto began his career working for respected brands Salviati and Foscarini before launching his own design firm in 2006.

-Born from the deep passion for industrial manufacturing and craft, Nichetto’s practice combines both Scandinavian and Italian design culture has given Nichetto Studio worldwide recognition.
+Born from a deep passion for industrial manufacturing and craft, Nichetto’s practice combines both Scandinavian and Italian design culture has given Nichetto Studio worldwide recognition.

 The Milan based architect and product designer, Stefano Giovannoni is known for his colorful design with a twist of humor, his work always tells a story.